oneapi-src/level-zero-spec/include/tools/PROG.md

 The callbacks are defined as a collection of per-API function pointers, with the following parameters:
 * params : a structure capturing pointers to the input and output parameters of the current instance
 * result : the current value of the return value
-* pGlobalUserData : the user's global pointer for the callback's tracer
+* pTracerUserData : the user's pointer for the tracer's data
-* ppLocalUserData : a per-instance, per-tracer storage location for passing data from the prologue to the epilogue
+* ppTracerInstanceUserData : a per-tracer, per-instance storage location; typically used for passing data from the prologue to the epilogue
+* ppStaticUserData: a per-API storage location; typically used for passing data between multiple tracers

 ## Enabling/Disabling and Destruction
 The tracer is created in a disabled state and must be explicitly enabled by calling ::xetTracerSetEnabled.